By Jeff Wattles, Ohio, USA

 - In reaching out to youth, be aware of their accelerated processing of inputs (and shorter attention spans).

 - Promote the expectation that study group members should eventually start their own study group.

 - Discuss your study group mission to refresh motivation toward shared goals (unity, not uniformity).

 - Readers can present a section of the Paper to be studied: Make a presentation, ask questions, or refer to passages elsewhere in the book.

 - For transformation, let each person select a quotation from each study session to put into practice and report to the group the following meeting.

 Ongoing projects include Urantia Association Internationals Leadership Symposium next July and Kathy Wanenmakers UAUS project (volunteers, please) to visit every study group and cultivate relationships with each member.

-The participants were Vicki and Bob Arkens, Bill and Share Beasley, Robert Burns, Linda and Bob Buselli, John Causland, Ann Garner, Tim Hobbs, Nathen Jansen, Robin Jorgensen, Ken Keyser, Chris Lepine, Maurice Migneault, Liza Palm, Aaron Rogers, David Spicer, Phil Taylor, Kathy Wanenmaker, Mike Wood, and Seth Wood.
+The participants were Vicki and Bob Arkens, Bill and Share Beasley, Robert Burns, Linda and Bob Buselli, John Causland, Ann Garner, Tim Hobbs, Nathen Jansen, Robin Jorgensen, Ken Keyser, Chris Lepine, Maurice Migneault, L.P., Aaron Rogers, David Spicer, Phil Taylor, Kathy Wanenmaker, Mike Wood, and Seth Wood.

 For a copy of the handouts on small group process, study, teaching, and leadership, write to email@example.com .

-Mike Wood, Share Beasley, Liza Palm, Maurice Migneault, Chris Lepine, Marta Elders, Bob Arkens
+3rd row: Mike Wood, Share Beasley, L.P., Maurice Migneault, Chris Lepine, Marta Elders, Bob Arkens